 Echinocactus chilensis (basionym), Chilenia chilensis, Chilenia pseudochilensis, Euporteria chilensis, Neochilenia chilensis, Neoporteria pseudochilensis, Pyrrhocactus chilensis

-Eriosyce chilensis is a beautiful cactus with pale green stems cowered with dense stout spines.
-The stem is with 16 to 24 ribs, at first spherical, later columnar, up to 3 feet (90 cm) tall and up to 5 inches (12.5 cm) in diameter.
+Eriosyce chilensis is a beautiful cactus with pale green stems covered with dense stout spines.
+The stems are spherical at first, later columnar, up to 3 feet (90 cm) tall, and up to 5 inches (12.5 cm) in diameter and have 16 to 24 ribs.
 The spines are whitish-yellow to brownish and up to 1 inch (2.5 cm) long.
-The flowers are fuchsia red, often with white center, up to 2 inches (5 cm) in diameter and appear in summer.
+The flowers are fuchsia red, often with a white center, up to 2 inches (5 cm) in diameter, and appear in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Eriosyce requires intense sun exposure to develop good spinal growth, but tolerate light shade.
 Some light shadow my be useful in the hottest summer days.

 A rich, fast-draining cactus mix is ideal.
 Good drainage is essential for health.

 During the summer, water your Eriosyce every two weeks or slightly less often, depending on how moist the soil remains.
 In the winter rest period, cut watering back to once a month, or in humid areas, not at all.
 One of the key factors in success with these cacti is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, which will eventually kill your plant.